CenterForSpatialResearch/conflict_urbanism_puerto_rico_now/06_final_project_publishing.md

 **Step one:** you must upload your image to a folder in the class website Github repository.
 **Step two:** you must link to that image from within your post.

-All of your group's images should be uploaded in the folder with your last names (these have been pre-created for you).
+All of your group's images should be uploaded in the folder with your group name (these have been pre-created for you, please refer to the list of group names and group members at the bottom of this document).

   5. Find an image relevant to your project's topic that is in the [public domain](https://en.wikipedia.org/wiki/Public_domain) or for which you have image rights.
   6. save the image with a reasonable file name